Upgrade Rails from 3.2 to 4.0

 end

 Finally, change (most) references to params[:user] to user_params in your controller’s actions.
 If the reference is for an update or a creation, like user.update_attributes(params[:user]), change it to user.update_attributes(user_params).
-This new method permits using the name and email attributes of the user model and disallows writing any other attribute the user model may have (like id).

 • ActiveRecord Observers were removed from the Rails 4.0 codebase and extracted into a gem.
 You can regain usage by adding the gem to your Gemfile: